Simumatik/simumatik-gateway/CONTROLLER BRIDGE README.md

     - "datatype" (str): is used to define the variable data type (bool, byte, int, word, dword, qword, float, str).
     - "size" (int): It defines if the variable is an array.
 If not defined it is asumed is not an array or dimension 1.
     - "operation" (str): It defines if the variable should be written or read by the driver in the controller (read, write).
+    - "invert_byte_order" (bool): When the datatype is "word", "dword" or "qword" this flag can invert the order after reading or before writing.

 ### Connections